hopeVaughn/no_te/README.md

 3. Configure environment variables:

+  - Create a `.env` file in the root of the project

   - Copy the `.env.example` file to `.env` and update the variables with your own PostgreSQL database credentials and other required settings.

 4. Apply database migrations: